Kabere34/La_Blog/README.md

-# Pitch
+# La_Blog

 ## Description

-A web application that allows users to use that one minute wisely.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+a personal blogging website where you can create and share your opinions and other users can read and comment on them.

-The pitches are organized by category.
+The blog posts are organized by category.
 The app is built on Flask framework.

 ## Live preview

-You can view the site at: <https://ivy-pitcher.herokuapp.com/>
+You can view the site at: <https://ivy-blogs.herokuapp.com/>

 ## Setup Instructions and Installation

-- Clone this repository to a location in your file system. `git clone https://github.com/Kabere34/Pitches-App.git`
+- Clone this repository to a location in your file system. `git clone https://github.com/Kabere34/La_Blog.git`
 - Open terminal command line then navigate to the root folder of the application. `cd Pitches-App
 - Run `./run.py`